shreyamalogi/Task-Management-App/README.md

 2. **Mark Tasks as Completed**: Users can mark tasks as completed to track their progress. ✅

-3. **Edit or Delete Existing Tasks**: Users can edit the details of existing tasks or delete tasks they no longer need. ✏️🗑️
+3. ** Delete Existing Tasks**: Users can delete tasks they no longer need. ✏️🗑️

 4. **User-Friendly and Intuitive Interface**: The app aims to provide a user-friendly and intuitive interface for a smooth task management experience. 🤗👌